Skip to content

 We award cultural activity grants at our discretion to associations and private individuals in Riihimäki.
 The operating grant is intended for associations engaged in art and cultural activities for the current year.

-• An operating grant can be granted to support the general activities of the cultural activities of the Riihimäki associations.
-When considering the appropriateness and amount of grants, the following are taken into account:
+An operating grant can be granted to support the general activities of associations.
+The amount of the grant takes into account the association's own fundraising ratio.

-• the number of public events organized by the association
+• Number of public events organized by the association (0–4 points) and number of audiences (0–4 points)

-• quantity and quality of activities aimed at children and young people
+• the number of cultural activities aimed at children and young people (0–2 points)

-• primarily for the organization and material costs of a single exhibition or concert organized in Riihimäki
+• for the organization and material costs of a performance or concert,

 • for equipment and work equipment purchases and